Bodhisattva: Bhūmis (stages)

 In some sources, these ten stages are correlated with a different schema of the buddhist path called the five paths which is derived from Vaibhasika Abhidharma sources.

 The Śūraṅgama Sūtra recognizes 57 stages.
 Various Vajrayāna schools recognize additional grounds (varying from 3 to 10 further stages), mostly 6 more grounds with variant descriptions.
 A bodhisattva above the 7th ground is called a mahāsattva.
 Some bodhisattvas such as Samantabhadra are also said to have already attained Buddhahood.

-Important Bodhisattvas
+Sōtō Zen

+As part of the Sōtō Zen school of Mahāyanā, Dōgen Zenji described Four Exemplary Acts of a Bodhisattva: